-Anti-Social Behaviour: This is not a low-level crime - it can be devastating for those who become victim to it, and can it be a precursor to more serious crime.
+This is not a low-level crime - it can be devastating for those who become victim to it, and it can be a precursor to more serious crime.
 I am determined that Wiltshire Police tackle it, working jointly with local authorities and other partners to respond robustly and comprehensively to issues where they arise.

-In the last year, Wiltshire Police has worked with Wiltshire Council and Swindon Borough to address the underlying causes, symptoms and consequences of anti-social behaviour while utilising the range of powers available to address and reduce its impact on the community.

-This has included the use of public space protection orders, dispersal orders in areas of concern, injunctions on individuals and closure orders on properties where such behaviour has caused significant distress to local residents.
+In the last year, Wiltshire Police has worked with Wiltshire Council and Swindon Borough to utilise the range of powers available to address antisocial behaviour and reduce its impact on the community.
+This has included the use of public space protection orders, dispersal orders in areas of concern. injunctions on individuals and closure orders on properties where such behaviour has caused significant distress to local residents.
 The Force have also undertaken high-visibility patrols in hotspots identified by the community and targeted enforcement at those individuals perpetrating this sort of crime.

-My office has worked with partners across the Community Safety Partnerships in Wiltshire and Swindon to develop an ASB toolkit which helps the public access the support they need and signpost to the right agency, which can deal with any issues they are experiencing.

-While I am pleased to see a drop in incidents of anti-social behaviour in the last year of 27% in Wiltshire and 32% in Swindon, there remains more to do, and I will continue to focus on this issue as residents have told me how important it is to them.
+My office has worked with partners across the Community Safety Partnerships in Wiltshire and Swindon to develop an ASB toolkit which helps the public access the support they need and sign post to the right agency which can deal with any issues they are experiencing.
+Whilst I am pleased to see a drop in incidents of anti-social behaviour in the last year of 27% in Wiltshire and 32% in Swindon, there remains more to do, and I will continue to focus on this issue as residents have told me how important it is to them.